odewahn/docker-jumpstart/overview.md

 * IMAGE.
 The name of the image that the container should start from.
 * COMMAND.
 The command that should run *on the container when it starts*.

 So, let's try a simple command to to start a new container using the latest version of Ubuntu.
-Once this container starts, you'll be at a bash shell where you can do "cat /etc/os-release" to see the release information about the OS:
+Once this container starts, you'll be at a bash shell where you can do `cat /etc/os-release` to see the release information about the OS:

 ```console
 $ docker run -it ubuntu:latest /bin/bash